KhaledElAnsari/RESTInTag/README.md

 1. `data-method`: the request type, GET, POST, PUT, etc.
 2. `data-target`: the url to send/get the data
 3. `data-disabled`: `true` to disable the tag until the request is done else just put `false`
+4. `data-once`: `true` to disable the tag entirely after the first request

 example: